AlexisAniglo/Derivative-Calculator/README.md

 ## Future Improvements

-- Implement a smoother data representation for polynomial input.
+- Implement smoother data representation for polynomial input.

 ## How to Use